Practical Notebook for Asking AI the Right Way

 2. Fixed code (with comments explaining changes)

-3. Things to watch out for in this pattern
+3. Points to watch out for in this pattern

 2. Code Review